solosky/pixl.js/docs/en/04-Using-Firmware.md

 Changing the mode preserve the current selected amiibo, with exception of «Read-write mode».

-## Auto Random. []
-When this option is turn ON a new random UUID for the current amiibo is generated after each time a game read it.
-Allowing to use the same amiibo multiple times on games with restrictions.
-You cannot change the active amiibo on this mode.
-Cannot be turned OFF for «Randomize (Auto)» mode, cannot be turned ON for «Randomize (Manual)»mode;
 ## Compati.
 Mode []
 Shows the emulation firmware mode, the supported values are V1, V2 and AmiLoop, there are several APPs each one designed for a AmiiboLink firmware version or to the AmiLoop protocol.
 Using this setting you can match the emulation with the protocol needed by the APP you use on your phone.
 ## Tag Details